New Caledonian Cuckooshrike

 About the New Caledonian Cuckooshrike

 The New Caledonian Cuckooshrike belongs to the family Campephagidae, within the order Passeriformes.
-These birds typically live around 8-10 years in the wild..
+These birds typically live average 8-10 years with a max recorded of 12 years.

 How to Identify a New Caledonian Cuckooshrike